OSOceanAcoustics/echopype/.github/ISSUE_TEMPLATE/gsoc24.md

         Take a look at the current [issues](https://github.com/OSOceanAcoustics/echopype/issues) and [PRs](https://github.com/OSOceanAcoustics/echopype/pulls)
         and link anything related here.
-      placeholder: This topic is related to #XXX
+      placeholder: This topic is related to #XXX; or: I have not seen related issues/PRs
     validations:
       required: true